Pico Iyer: Personal life

 Iyer has been based since 1992 in Nara, Japan, where he lives with his Japanese wife, Hiroko Takeuchi, and her two children from an earlier marriage.
-His book The Lady and the Monk (1991) was a memoir and a reflection of his relationship with Takeuchi.
-His family home in Santa Barbara, California burned down due to a wildfire in 1990.
-Reflecting on this event, in his words, "For more and more of us, home has really less to do with a piece of soil, than you could say, with a piece of soul."
-He splits his time between Japan and California.
-Asked if he feels rooted and accepted as a foreigner (regarding his current life in Japan) Iyer notes:
+His memoir The Lady and the Monk (1991) reflected on his relationship with Takeuchi.
+He also spends time in California.
+His family home in Santa Barbara, California, was incinerated by a wildfire in 1990, of which he wrote: "For more and more of us, home has really less to do with a piece of soil, than you could say, with a piece of soul."
+Asked whether he feels rooted and accepted as a foreigner, Iyer wrote:

 Japan is therefore an ideal place because I never will be a true citizen here, and will always be an outsider, however long I live here and however well I speak the language.
-And the society around me is as comfortable with that as I am...
+And the society around me is as comfortable with that as I am. ...
 I am not rooted in a place, I think, so much as in certain values and affiliations and friendships that I carry everywhere I go; my home is both invisible and portable.
 But I would gladly stay in this physical location for the rest of my life, and there is nothing in life that I want that it doesn't have.

-Iyer has known the 14th Dalai Lama since Iyer was in his late teens, when he accompanied his father to Dharamshala, India, in 1974.
-In discussions about his spirituality, Iyer has mentioned not having a formal meditation practice, but practicing regular solitude, visiting a remote hermitage near Big Sur several times a year.
+Iyer met the 14th Dalai Lama in 1974 when he accompanied his father to Dharamshala, India.
+In discussions about his spirituality, Iyer has said he has no formal meditation practice, but practices regular solitude and visits a remote hermitage near Big Sur several times a year.